uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "covid19_seir" notebook:

-In chicago-seir-forcast notebook, we construct an SEIR model for COVID-19 in Cook County, Illinois, using data sourced from Johns Hopkins University, but available within the Chicagoland COVID-19 Commons.
+In chicago-seir-forcast notebook, we construct a SEIR model for COVID-19 in Cook County, Illinois, using data sourced from Johns Hopkins University, but available within the Chicagoland COVID-19 Commons.
 We then perform an optimization of initial model parameter values and do simple validation.
 This notebook is intended to demonstrate real-life usage of data for epidemiological modeling and is not intended for rigorous scientific interpretation.

 ### "COVID-19-JHU_data_analysis_04072020" notebook: